Following Passion & Adapting in Business - Shayah's Story!

 During this time, I learned a lot about myself.
-I also learned how to optimize my social media accounts and leverage them for business.
-I learned how to build and manage my own website, best SEO practices, copy-writing techniques, and email marketing.
+I also learned the importance of branding, and how to optimize my social media accounts and leverage them for business.
+I learned how to build and manage my own website, best SEO practices, copy-writing techniques, and email marketing strategies.
 I created an online store and sold digital products that I made such as recipe books and yoga videos.

 Within 6 months I began to do all of my wellness coaching online which gave me the freedom to quit my full-time job and move down south to Central America with my fiance (he was also working on building his own online business and recently quit his full-time job as well).
 We ended up living in Nicaragua for 7 months where I also led my very first yoga and wellness retreat, which was an absolute dream come true.